dimitri-t/DjangoReactTutorial/README.md

 # DjangoReactTutorial

 This is the code I used from a youtube tutorial to learn more about Django and React.
-The series is from "Tech it With Tim, Django & React Full Stack Web App Tutorial series"
+The series is from "Tech it With Tim, Django & React Full Stack Web App Tutorial series".

+A few things in this tutorial are a bit outdated, such as using class based components in React instead of functional components.
+However, it was still a very good tutorial to follow along and code.

 ## Setup Instructions